wbcmedia/wbcmedia.github.io/draft.md

 - He starts preening
 - Roxy becomes impatient and pushes him through the curtain
+- Gerald and Geraldine walk up the aisle

 **_Roxy Belmeadows_** : I appreciate you speaking to us at this upsetting time.
 Excuse me sir.
 Can I have a few words Mr...??